Kim Jong-nam: 2005–2017: Rise of Kim Jong Un

-On 1 January 2012, it was reported that Kim Jong-nam secretly flew to Pyongyang from Macau on 17 December 2011, after learning about his father's death that day and was presumed to have accompanied Kim Jong-un when paying his last respects to their father.
+On 1 January 2012, it was reported that Kim Jong-nam secretly flew to Pyongyang from Macau on 17 December 2011, after learning about his father's death that day and was presumed to have accompanied Kim Jong Un when paying his last respects to their father.
 He left after a few days to return to Macau and was not in attendance at the funeral to avoid speculation about the succession.

 On 14 January 2012, Kim Jong-nam was seen in Beijing waiting for an Air China flight to Macau.
-He confirmed his identity to a group of South Koreans, which included a professor at Incheon University, and told them that he usually travels alone.
+He confirmed his identity to a group of South Koreans, which included a professor at Incheon University and told them that he usually travels alone.

-In a book released in 2012 titled My Father, Kim Jong Il, and Me by Japanese journalist Yōji Gomi who had interviewed him on numerous occasions, Kim Jong-nam said that he expected the leadership of Kim Jong-un to fail, citing that he was too inexperienced and young.
+In a book released in 2012 titled My Father, Kim Jong Il, and me by Japanese journalist Gomi Yōji who had interviewed him on numerous occasions, Kim Jong-nam said that he expected the leadership of Kim Jong Un to fail, citing that he was too inexperienced and young.
 He also stated, "Without reforms, North Korea will collapse, and when such changes take place, the regime will collapse".

-According to South Korean intelligence sources, Kim Jong-un had issued a standing order to have his half-brother killed.
+According to South Korean intelligence sources, Kim Jong Un had issued a standing order to have his half-brother killed.
 In 2012, there was another assassination attempt on Kim Jong-nam, who later that year sent a letter to his half-brother begging for his life.
 In late 2012, he appeared in Singapore one year after leaving Macau.
-He left Macau on suspicions that he was being targeted for assassination by Kim Jong-un; South Korean authorities had formerly indicted a North Korean agent, Kim Yong-su, who confessed to planning an attack on Kim Jong-nam in July 2010.
+He left Macau on suspicions that he was being targeted for assassination by Kim Jong Un; South Korean authorities had formerly indicted a North Korean agent, Kim Yong-su, who confessed to planning an attack on Kim Jong-nam in July 2010.

 On 10 June 2019, the Wall Street Journal, citing former US officials, stated that Kim Jong-nam had been a CIA source.
 A book by Anna Fifield, Washington Post bureau chief in Beijing, had earlier reported this, stating that he had been previously filmed abroad with a US intelligence agent, and had carried a backpack containing $120,000 in cash.

 Assassination

 On 13 February 2017, Kim Jong-nam died after being exposed to VX nerve agent at Kuala Lumpur International Airport in Malaysia.
-It was widely believed that he was killed on the orders of his half-brother Kim Jong-un.
-Four North Korean suspects left the airport shortly after the attack, travelling back to Pyongyang.
+It is widely believed that he was killed on the orders of his half-brother Kim Jong Un.
+Four North Korean suspects left the airport shortly after the attack, traveling back to Pyongyang.

 An Indonesian woman, Siti Aisyah, and a Vietnamese woman, Đoàn Thị Hương, were charged with murder but said they thought they were taking part in a TV prank.
 In March 2019, Siti Aisyah was freed after the charge against her was dropped.
 In April, the murder charge against Hương was also dropped, and she pleaded guilty to the lesser charge of "voluntarily causing hurt by dangerous weapons or means".
 She was sentenced to three years and four months in prison, but received a one-third reduction in her term, and was released on 3 May 2019.